-An Implementation Framework will accompany this Art in Public Spaces Master Plan and provides a guide for:
+An Implementation Framework will be developed for the Art in Public Spaces Master Plan, providing a guide for:

 - 1. The prioritization of the Plan's goals and activities into recommended phases; - 2.
 The identification of roles and responsibilities in carrying out the Plan including community partners; - 3.
 The expected outcomes as a way to monitor progress; and - 4.
 The various options for resourcing supporting actions.